Review💪 Fitness & Wellness

 - The hardware investment is a prerequisite for the full experience, raising the true cost of entry significantly.

-- Peloton has raised subscription prices before, and there's no price-lock guarantee.
+- Peloton has raised subscription prices before — including the October 2025 hike — and there's no price-lock guarantee.

 - Canceling hardware financing while keeping the subscription creates an awkward situation if you want out.